HSF/hsf.github.io/_workinggroups/softwaredevelopertools.md

 ---
 title: Software/Developer Tools
 layout: plain
-redirect_from:
-  - /activities/softwaredevelopertools.html
 ---

-The Software/Developer Tools Working Group aims to help HEP community in developing the latest and modern feature-rich projects with the help of software tools such as code editors, static/dynamic code analyzers, compilers, debuggers, performance analyzers and so on.
+The Software/Developer Tools Working Group aims to help the HEP community in developing the latest, modern feature-rich projects with the aid of software tools such as code editors, static/dynamic code analyzers, compilers, debuggers, performance analyzers and so on.
 The group plans to accomplish this by mainly serving as a forum where developers can share their experiences, discuss new/existing tools they utilize, and learn from each other.
 To that point, contributions from the entire community are strongly encouraged.

 The group is currently coordinated by Giulio Eulisse (CERN, EP-AIP-SDS), Alaettin Serhan Mete (UC Irvine, ATLAS), and Martin Ritter (LMU, Belle II).
-All coordinators can be reached at <hsf-tech-forum@googlegroups.com>.
+The Indico pages for the working group meetings can be found at <https://indico.cern.ch/category/10415/> and all coordinators can be reached at <XYZ@googlegroups.com>.